 Just notice how the threefold use of the name of God in our text points us to Himself as the one from whom alone is our expectation.
-'I will look to THE LORD; I will wait for THE GOD OF MY SALVATION; MY GOD will hear me.'
-Everything that is salvation, everything that is good and holy, must be the direct mighty work of God Himself within us.
-Every moment of a life in the will of God there must be the immediate operation of God.
-And the one thing I have to do is this: to look to the Lord; to wait for the God of my salvation; to hold fast the confident assurance, 'My God will hear me.'
+"I will look unto the LORD; I will wait for the God of my salvation: my God will hear me."
+Everything that is salvation, everything that is good and holy, must be the direct, mighty work of God Himself within us.
+In every moment of a life in the will of God, there must be the immediate operation of God.
+And, the one thing I have to do is this: to look to the Lord, to wait for the God of my salvation, to hold fast the confident assurance, "my God will hear me."

-God says: 'Be still, and know that I am God.'
+God says, "Be still, and know that I am God" (Ps.
+46:10).

 There is no stillness like that of the grave.
-In the grave of Jesus, in the fellowship of His death, in death to self with its own will and wisdom, its own strength and energy, there is rest.
-As we cease from self, and our soul becomes still to God, God will arise and show Himself.
-'Be still, and know,' then you shall know 'that I am God.'
-There is no stillness like the stillness Jesus gives when He speaks, 'Peace, be still.'
-In Christ, in His death, and in His life, in His perfected redemption, the soul may be still, and God will come in, and take possession, and do His perfect work.
+In the grave of Jesus, in the fellowship of His death, in death to self with its own will and wisdom, its own strength and energy-there is rest.
+As we cease from self and our soul becomes still to God, God will arise and show Himself.
+"Be still, and know"; then you will know "that I am God."
+There is no stillness like the stillness Jesus gives when He speaks.
+"Peace, be still" (Mark 4:39).
+In Christ, in His death, in His life, in His perfected redemption, the soul may be still, and God will come in, take possession, and do His perfect work.

-' My soul, be thou still only unto God /
+My soul, be thou still only unto God!